UCLALibrary/eureka/gitkraken.md

 #### Clone the `eureka` repository
   * Clone the repository (repo) to your local machine (**you only have to do this the first time**)
   * On GitHub, copy the URL of the GitHub repo you will be working in
-  * On GitKraken, go to File > Open Repo then click "Clone" and paste the URL of the repository
+  * On GitKraken, go to File > Open Repo then click "Clone" and paste the URL of the repository and click the green "Clone the repo!" button

   ![](img/Clone.png)